Goldziher/vuex-factories/readme.md

 ## Usage

 Both factory functions expect an array of objects as their parameter.
-The strucre of the objects is as follows:
+The structure of the objects is as follows:

 ### action factory